 At the same time you will get useful info if there are any events currently on or if museum arranges internal guided tour in your language.

-In conclusion, it won’t be neglected some museums rules you should know.
-Do children will be comfortable there, is it allowed to use a camera or mobile phone, or you may or may not touch exposed objects.
+I won’t neglect some museums rules you should know.
+It will be useful to know if children will be comfortable there.
+Is it allowed to use a camera or mobile phone, or you may or may not touch exposed objects.

 National Museum in Belgrade